Christmas Snowman Cookies

 - Once you add the flour mixture to the dough, keep mixing to a minimum.
 The more time you spend mixing, the denser the cookies will be.

 - Before rolling the dough, run a wet paper towel over your work surface.
 Then, sprinkle flour on the surface.
 The moisture will keep the flour from moving around as you roll.
-So smart!
+This tip is so smart!

 - Make sure that the dough stays chilled.
 If it starts to get warm, return it to the fridge to cool off for a few minutes before continuing.
-The cold dough will be easier to transfer to a cookie sheet and will hold its shape better during the bake.
+The cold dough will be easier to transfer to a cookie sheet and will hold its shape better during baking.

 - Line your baking sheets with parchment to avoid extra cleanup.